 The HSRC has specialist resources for understanding what the socially determined problems of the country are, why they exist and how they may be solved.

 Research

 The HSRC has an extensive complement of capabilities in project management, implementation of fieldwork projects, data analysis and data curation.
+It is also firmly establishing dissemination and research use capacity.

 University sector